supersamamor/SuperSam-Asp-.Net-Core-Framework/CTI-Core6-V1-StandAlResources/Main/CompanyNamePlaceHolder.ProjectNamePlaceHolder/README.md

     }
     ```

-1. Open the Package Manager Console and apply the EF Core migrations
+4. Open the Package Manager Console and apply the EF Core migrations

     ```powershell
+	Add-Migraation -Context ApplicationContext InitialDatabaseStructure
     Update-Database -Context IdentityContext
     Update-Database -Context ApplicationContext
     ```

-1. Out of the box, the application assumes that the following URLs are configured
+5. Out of the box, the application assumes that the following URLs are configured
     - Web: https://localhost:5001
     - Web API: https://localhost:44379